Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 Certified in Financial Forensics (CFF)

 Forensic experts are needed in almost every field imaginable; the same is true for accounting.
-A CFF performs investigations, inspections, and examination or another forms of analysis to obtain answers or give an opinion.
+Essentially, a CFF performs investigations, inspections, and examination or other forms of analysis to obtain answers or give an opinion.

 CFF certifications are usually granted to qualified CPAs who want to specialize in forensic accounting.
-As a CFF you will preform a wide variety of services including:
+As a CFF you will perform a wide variety of services including:

 - fraud prevention

 - electronic data analysis